Tsar Bomba: Test results

 All buildings in the village of Severny, both wooden and brick, located 55 km from ground zero within the Sukhoy Nos test range, were destroyed.
 In districts hundreds of kilometres from ground zero, wooden houses were destroyed; stone ones lost their roofs, windows, and doors; and radio communications were interrupted for almost one hour.
-One participant in the test saw a bright flash through dark goggles and felt the effects of a thermal pulse even at a distance of 270 km.
+One participant in the test saw a bright flash through dark goggles and felt the effects of a thermal pulse at a distance of 270 km.
 The heat from the explosion could have caused third-degree burns 100 km away from ground zero.
 A shock wave was observed in the air at Dikson settlement 700 km away; windowpanes were partially broken for distances up to 900 km.
 Atmospheric focusing caused blast damage at even greater distances, breaking windows in Norway and Finland.
 Despite being detonated 4.2 km above ground, its seismic body wave magnitude was estimated at 5.0–5.25.

 Reactions

-Immediately after the test, several US Senators condemned the Soviet Union.
+Immediately after the test, several United States politicians condemned the Soviet Union.
 Prime Minister of Sweden Tage Erlander saw the blast as the Soviets' answer to a personal appeal to halt nuclear testing that he had sent the Soviet leader in the week prior to the blast.
 The British Foreign Office, Prime Minister of Norway Einar Gerhardsen, Prime Minister of Denmark Viggo Kampmann and others also released statements condemning the blast.
 Soviet and Chinese radio stations mentioned the US underground nuclear test of a much smaller bomb (possibly the Mink test) carried out the day prior, without mentioning the Tsar Bomba test.

 Consequences of the test

-The creation and testing of a superbomb were of great political importance; the Soviet Union demonstrated its potential in creating a nuclear arsenal of great power (at that time, the most powerful thermonuclear charge tested by the United States was 15 Mt (Castle Bravo)).
+The creation and testing of a superbomb were of great political importance; the Soviet Union demonstrated its potential in creating a nuclear arsenal of great power (at that time, the most powerful thermonuclear charge tested by the United States, Castle Bravo, had been 15 Mt).
 After the Tsar Bomba test, the United States did not increase the power of its own thermonuclear tests and, in 1963 in Moscow, the Treaty Banning Nuclear Weapon Tests in the Atmosphere, Outer Space and Under Water was signed.